Table of Contents

 Cross-device support

-If the scenario needs to run on different devices, it is necessary to retain other frame sources and ensure that the current frame source of the device can be selected.
+If the scene needs to run on different devices, you need to keep other frame sources and ensure that the current frame source can be selected on the device.

-Using menu items without (keep it only) can add a frame source without deleting other frame sources.
+Use menu items without (keep it only) to add frame sources without deleting other frame sources.
 For example, EasyAR Sense > Extensions > Frame Source : Pico will create a frame source suitable for Pico at the end of all frame sources in the session.
-Generally, after adding a frame source in this way, it also needs to be moved to the appropriate position.
+Generally, after adding the frame source this way, you also need to move it to an appropriate position.

 Tip

-In some advanced usage scenarios, you can adjust the position of the frame source as needed or modify it in the code.
+In some advanced usage, you can adjust the position of the frame source according to your needs, or modify it in code.

 Next steps